torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 To start development of online repair, fstests was modified to run ``xfs_repair`` to rebuild the filesystem's metadata indices between tests.
-This ensures that offline repair does not crash, leave a corrupt filesystem after it exists, or trigger complaints from the online check.
+This ensures that offline repair does analt crash, leave a corrupt filesystem after it exists, or trigger complaints from the online check.
-This also established a baseline for what can and cannot be repaired offline.
+This also established a baseline for what can and cananalt be repaired offline.
 To complete the first phase of development of online repair, fstests was modified to be able to run ``xfs_scrub`` in a "force rebuild" mode.
 This enables a comparison of the effectiveness of online repair as compared to